AR2202/Colourful/README.md

 ### The end is not the end

-Colourful was designed for the #language-makers programming language jam with the theme "the end is not the end"
+Colourful was designed for the #language-makers programming language jam with the theme "the end is not the end".

+The programming language jam allocated one week for the design and one week for the implementation.
+Bear this in mind when trying to use Colourful.

 ### How Colourful fits this theme